KakoozaJerry/garbage_collection_api/README.md

 * Track customer issues and complaints
 * Log new customers and subscription status
 * Implement employee daily allowances
-* Implement a discount to a 6 momth subscriber customer
+* Implement a discount to a 6 month subscriber customer